pioneers/runtime/executor/README.md

 To actually have the student code call the student API functions, we need to insert the API functions into the student module's namespace.
 This is done in `executor_init` where the logger, shared memory, and Python are all initialized.
 The insertion is done by setting the student code's attributes `Robot` and `Gamepad` to the corresponding attributes in the student API.

+The last mode is `CHALLENGE` which is used to run the student's coding challenges.
+The subprocess is started the same as the other modes but will call `run_challenges` instead.
+This function will start reading from the challenge UNIX socket that is listening to the `net_handler` for the challenge inputs.
+It then runs the challenges with its inputs using `run_py_function`.
+Finally, it will return the outputs as a string to the `net_handler` by sending over the challenge UNIX socket.

+The tricky thing for the `CHALLENGE` mode is that it isn't idempotent like the other 2 modes since it requires an input.
+As a result, we need to ensure that if the `CHALLENGE` mode finishes or gets cancelled, it will set the mode to `IDLE` first.

-One thing to note is that the executor process is now linked dynamically, and so it shares the symbols for the shared memory and logger with the `studentapi.pyx` file.
+One thing to note which can cause unwanted interactions is that the executor process is now linked dynamically, and so it shares the symbols for the shared memory and logger with the `studentapi.pyx` file.
+This means that if you initialize it once on `executor.c`, you don't need to initialize it in `studentapi.pyx`.

-Another very important caveat to always consider is Python's global interpreter lock (GIL).
+Another very important caveat to be aware of is Python's global interpreter lock (GIL).
 The Python interpreter can run in only 1 thread at a time and which thread is running is the one that acquires the GIL.
-As a result, whenever ANY Python C API functions need to be called, we must always be careful to acquire the GIL first and then release it when we are done.
-More details on this can be read here https://python.readthedocs.io/en/stable/c-api/init.html#thread-state-and-the-global-interpreter-lock.
+As a result, whenever any Python C API functions need to be called, you must always be careful to acquire the GIL first and then release it when you are done.
+To make it easier on the programmer, we designed the architecture such that each mode runs in a separate process instead of a separate thread.

 More details on how all these functions work are in the function documentation in `executor.c`.